 Sometimes the fates collide in a way that we couldn’t possibly predict.

-So it was in a recent message we got about our Bright Horizons center at New York Presbyterian in Midtown.
+So it was in a message we got last year about our Bright Horizons center at New York Presbyterian in Midtown.

 The writer is Akshay Ganju, an emergency room physician.
 His job right now is a job like few others, taking place in a location like few others -- the epicenter of the pandemic.

 And his baby is much on his mind.